 Mandy’s toy train memories

 Mandy shares much with Frank Sinatra and Neil Young.
-All of them strive to provide audiences with memorable performances.
-Their live performances touch listeners, as do the millions of records and CDs they have sold.
-All three developed an appreciation for miniature electric trains that spanned their adult years.
+All touch their audiences with memorable performances and albums.
+All also developed an appreciation for toy trains that spanned their adult years.

 Time for a layout

-The answers came right around 2000, when Mandy was starring on Chicago Hope, a medical drama on television set in his hometown.
+The answers came right around 2000, when Mandy was starring on Chicago Hope, a television medical drama set in Chicago.

-He and his family figured out what the layout should look like and what features each of them wanted on it.
-Out of their discussions came plans for a sprawling model railroad set in the postwar period.
-It would have an animated carnival, a working ski lift, and a bustling rail yard with an operating turntable.
+He and his family figured out what the layout should look like and its features.
+Ideas included an animated carnival, a working ski lift, and a bustling rail yard with an operating turntable.
 It would also have a roundhouse with stalls built in a mountainside, and a tribute to the business his family established in Chicago – People’s Iron & Metal Co.

 It would also have a superb sound system.
 The trains would be run via command control.
 Mandy insisted on having the latest and greatest in toy train technology.
 Since his boyhood, electricity has fascinated him, especially when applied to operating Lionel trains and accessories.